kerridge/actions-secret-manager/README.md

-# actions-secret-manager
+# Actions Secret Manager
-A Github Action for Creation / Deletion / Updating of Github Secrets
+A Github Action workflow for Creation / Deletion / Updating of Github Secrets